 The other major benefit is fast prototyping.
 AI is about 80% research.
 In Python, almost all ideas can be quickly validated via 30-40 lines of code.

 The list of Python applications is really long.
 It is used in image processing and graphic design programs, games, web frameworks, enterprise and business applications, and much more.
-Some of the biggest websites developed in Python include YouTube, Reddit, Quora, Dropbox, and Disqus.
+Major websites like YouTube, Reddit, Quora, Dropbox, and Disqus are examples of successful platforms developed using Python.

 Read: 50 Shades of Computer Programming Laws